Whonix/anon-apps-config/README.md

 apt-get.

-Ships a configuration file /etc/skel/.config/vlc/vlcrc to configure VLC to not ask for network policy at start and sets vout=xcb_x11 to enable VM compatibility out-of-the-box.
+Ships a configuration file /etc/skel/.config/vlc/vlcrc to configure VLC to not ask for network policy at start.

 Disabled gajim update manager by default for better security since it does not verify software signatures by hiding file